sitta07/RAGScope/README.md

 **RAGScope Pro** is an enterprise-grade visualization and experimentation workbench for **Retrieval-Augmented Generation (RAG)** systems.

 Designed for AI Engineers and Data Scientists, this platform moves beyond simple "chat with PDF" tutorials.
-It provides a rigorous environment to **benchmark, visualize, and debug** complex retrieval strategies—including Hybrid Search, Reranking, and HyDE—using real-time execution logs and cost analysis.
+(HarryPotter) It provides a rigorous environment to **benchmark, visualize, and debug** complex retrieval strategies—including Hybrid Search, Reranking, and HyDE—using real-time execution logs and cost analysis.

 ```mermaid
 graph TD